noronaru/innerweather-legal/privacy-policy.md

 Depending on where you live — including under the Turkish Personal Data Protection Law (KVKK) and the EU General Data Protection Regulation (GDPR) — you may have the right to access, correct, or delete your personal data, to object to or restrict its processing, and to withdraw consent.

 Because your journal stays on your device, you control it directly: you can edit or delete entries in the app, or delete everything by uninstalling the app.
 Server records contain only an anonymous identifier, dates, counts, and reported insight text; uninstalling the app removes that identifier from your device.
-For any request or question, contact **[SUPPORT_EMAIL]**.
+For any request or question, contact **noronaru@proton.me**.

 ## 10. Security